 CDE transactions);

-the total dollar amount of QEIs/QLICIs the Applicant will use/have used to finance both projected and track record projects; and
+the total dollar amount of QEIs/QLICIs the Applicant will use for projected QALICBs listed in Table A5 and the dollar amount of total financing provided to similar borrowers or investees from its track record in Exhibit B; and

-the total dollar amount of QEIs/QLICIs the other unrelated CDEs will contribute/have contributed to finance both projected and track record projects.
+the total dollar amount of QEIs/QLICIs that other unrelated CDEs will contribute to projected QALICBs in Table A5 as well as the total dollar amount of financing (including QEIs/QLICIs) that other unrelated CDEs have contributed to borrowers or investees from its track record in Exhibit B.

-Example 1 - Projections: XYZ CDE projects that a $125 million allocation will allow it to create 1,400 direct jobs.
-This job creation figure is based on the Applicant investing in 10 pipeline projects.
-These projects have a total estimated project cost of $250 million with

-$200 million in QLICI needs.
-XYZ CDE plans to provide $125 million in QLICIs to finance these projects.
+Example 1 - Projections: XYZ CDE projects that a $100 million allocation will allow it to create 1,400 direct jobs.
+This job creation figure is based on the Applicant investing in 10 pipeline QALICBs.
+These QALICBs have a total estimated project cost of $250 million with $175 million in QLICI needs.
+XYZ CDE plans to provide $100 million in QLICIs to finance these projects.
 The remaining $75 million in QLICIs are projected to come from other CDEs.

-Example 2 - Projections: The 10 priority projects to be supported with the Applicant’s allocation request have total estimated project costs of $90MM, of which the Applicant plans to provide $70MM.
+Example 2 - Projections: The 10 priority pipeline businesses to be supported with the Applicant’s allocation request have total estimated project costs of $90MM, of which the Applicant plans to provide $70MM.
 No other CDEs will be providing allocation.
-The 10 projects represent 300,000 SF in newly constructed or renovated space and will serve an estimated 150,000 clients.
+The 10 businesses represent 300,000 SF in newly constructed or renovated space and will serve an estimated 150,000 LIC residents.

-When discussing their quantified track record of achieving community outcomes, Applicants should provide a similar level of detail.
+When discussing their quantified track record of achieving community outcomes, Applicants should provide a similar level of detail on the aggregate track record based on financing activities in Exhibit B.

-Example 1 - Track Record: XYZ CDE’s loans and equity investments in the past five years have created 1,100 direct jobs.
-This job creation figure is based on investments in 15 manufacturing businesses with combined total costs of $300 million.
+Example 1 - Track Record: Based on XYZ CDE’s financing track record in Exhibit B, its loans and investments to 15 manufacturing businesses resulted in a total of 5,000 direct jobs.
+These 15 manufacturing businesses had combined total project costs of $300 million.
 XYZ CDE provided $150 million in aggregate financing.
-Of the 15 businesses, five received $25 million in QLICIs from other CDEs along with $25 million in QLICIs provided by XYZ CDE.
-These five businesses created a total of 500 jobs.
+Of the 15 businesses, five businesses with total project costs of $100MM, received a total of $25 million in QLICIs from other CDEs along with $60 million in QLICIs provided by XYZ CDE.
+These five businesses created/retained a total of 1,600 jobs.

-Example 2 Track Record: In the last five years, HIJ CDE’s ten non-profit borrowers served an aggregate of 1000 individuals per year.
-With total project costs of $50 million, HIJ CDE provided $25 million in loans to these ten non-profit organizations to build or rehabilitate 107,142 SF of facilities providing a range of community services to homeless families and individuals.
+Example 2 - Track Record: In the last five years, HIJ CDE provided $65 million in QLICIs to ten non-profit borrowers to develop or rehabilitate a total of 22,000,000 square feet of community facilities providing healthcare, social services, and childcare to LIC residents.
+These non-profit organizations served an aggregate of 30,000 patients, 20,000 clients, and 200 children.
+These community facilities had total project costs of

+$80 million.
 No other CDEs provided allocation to these organizations.

-Each community outcome listed in Question 25 is defined in the Application and provides examples of how each outcome could be quantified.
+Each community outcome listed in Question 25 is defined and includes examples of how each outcome may be quantified.
 These examples are illustrative and not meant to be exhaustive.
 Applicants can elect to use other units of measurement they find relevant.
 Applicants are expected to quantify all community outcomes selected (projected and track record).

-When quantifying its projected community outcomes in Q. 25(a), is it sufficient for the

-Applicant to state the number of projects that will result in the selected outcome?
+When quantifying its projected community outcomes in Q. 25(a), is it sufficient for the Applicant to state the number of projects that will result in the selected outcome?

 No. The Applicant will not score favorably if it only states the number or percent of pipeline projects that will result in the selected outcome without quantifying the specific outcomes of those projects.
 As an example, for Community Goods or Services, it is not adequate if the Applicant merely states that three pipeline projects are community healthcare centers.